ImmutableSoft/AutoLM/README.md

 ## x64

-From the Start (bottom left Windows button) search field, open the application "x64 Native Tools Command Prompt for VS 2019".
-Move into the curl directory (cd AutoLM/curl) within this Developer Command Prompt and configure the repository by running the buildconf.bat command, and then moving to the winbuild folder and building with nmake.
+From the Start (bottom left Windows button) search field, open the application "x64 Native Tools Command Prompt for VS 2019" and then move to the winbuild folder and building with nmake.

 ```
-buildconf.bat
 cd winbuild
 nmake /f Makefile.vc mode=static VC=19 ENABLE_WINSSL=yes
 ```